Vonng/pigsty/docs/v-pgsql.md

 ```

 Each cluster can define multiple services, each containing any number of cluster members.
-Services are distinguished by **port**, `name` and `src_port` are mandatory and must be unique within the array.
+Services are distinguished by **port**, `name`, and `src_port` are mandatory and must be unique within the array.

 **MUST OPTION**

 * **Name（`service.name`）**：

-  **service name**, the full name of the service is prefixed by the database cluster name and suffixed by `service.name`, connected by `-`.
-For example, the service with `name=primary` in the `pg-test` cluster has the full service name `pg-test-primary`.
+  **service name**, the full name of the service is prefixed by the cluster name and suffixed by `service.name`, connected by `-`.
+For example, the service with `name=primary` in the `pg-test` cluster has the full-service name `pg-test-primary`.

 * **Port（`service.port`）**：